-People & Planet is a democratic and student-led network - each year we hold elections for students to join our trustee broad.
-The 2020 student trustee elections took place from the 20th February to 1st March.
+People & Planet is a democratic and student-led network, be a part of it and vote for our new student trustees.
+The 2021 student trustee elections will be taking place from the 19th February to 1st March.

 How do the elections work?

 Read the candidates' manifestos below and follow the unique voting link sent to your email inbox by OpaVote on Friday 19th February.
 If you haven't received the OpaVote link, make sure to register to vote and you will receive the email up to 24 hours later.

 We use the online voting platform OpaVote to conduct the elections.
 Voting is done using proportional representation, using the Single Transferable Vote system which is a system of ranking candidates in order of preference so that the candidates with the broadest support win.
 Check out this short video from Southampton Students' Union which explains the Single Transferable Vote system in 2 minutes with Homer Simpson!